-The Service Regional WSFR Office will notify State applicants of the award and the process needed to receive a grant, including satisfactory completion of compliance requirements.
-When these requirements are met, the Regional WSFR Office will send a letter to your agency detailing the terms and conditions of the award.
+If selected, the Service Regional WSFR Office will notify State applicants of the award and the process needed to receive a grant, including satisfactory completion of compliance requirements.
+When these requirements are met, the Regional Office will send a letter to your agency detailing the terms and conditions of the award.

-We expect to announce the grant awards by the end of March 2020.
+We expect to announce the grant selections by the end of March 2020.